-The dichotomy between what we appear to be and what we in fact are, between image and being, carries great weight in the age of Facebook, of glossy magazines, of clothing outlets on every street corner.
-Not that everyone is aware of this dichotomy.
-Over 300 years ago Blaise Pascal pointed it out, and I think we would do well to stop on occasion to mark his words – for while he was at it, he drew attention to a disturbing tendency in human nature to drift towards the former, appearance, as its center of gravity:
+Sometimes I think that the dichotomy between what we appear to be and what we in fact are, between image and being, has never been more aggravated than now, in the age of Facebook, of glossy magazines, of clothing outlets on every street corner.
+Yet over 300 years ago Blaise Pascal pointed it out:

 “We are not satisfied with the life we have in ourselves and in our own being: we want to lead an imaginary life in the minds of others, and so we make an effort to impress.
 We constantly strive to embellish and preserve our imaginary being, and neglect the real one.
 And if we are calm, or generous, or loyal we are anxious to let it be known so that we can bind these virtues to our other being, and would rather detach them from our real selves to unite them with the other.
 We would happily be cowards if that gained us the reputation of being brave.
 What a clear sign of the nothingness of our own being”!
 (Pensées 806)